 Many women assume problems like urinary incontinence are just a frustrating part of aging.
 But bladder leakage, pelvic pressure, or painful sex are abnormal — and treatable.

-If you’re tired of living with painful symptoms, turn to Tower Health.
+If you’re tired of living with painful symptoms, turn to us.
 Our urogynecologists (doctors who specialize in both the female reproductive system and the urinary tract) can help you get your life back.

 Pelvic Floor Disorders We Treat